-- At the enrollment centre, please fill your personal details within the form.
-Your photo, finger-prints and iris scan are also taken as a part of the enrollment.
+- At the enrollment center, please fill your personal details within the form.
+Your photo, finger-prints, and iris scan are also taken as a part of the enrollment.
 You can review the details you have provided and make corrections during enrolment itself.
-You will get an acknowledgement slip with a temporary enrolment number and other details captured during enrolment
+You will get an acknowledgment slip with a temporary enrolment number and other details captured during enrolment

 - There is no due date for the enrollment process.
-Resident Individuals can enrol anytime as per their convenience at the designated enrollment centres.
+Resident Individuals can enroll anytime as per their convenience at the designated enrollment centers.

 Advantages of Aadhaar

-- Over time, Aadhaar will be widely recognised and accepted across the country and across service providers.
+- Over time, Aadhaar will be widely recognized and accepted across the country and across service providers.

 - Aadhaar will result in a universal identity infrastructure over which governments and other service providers can build applications to facilitate different processes.